dpcons/DPCons/TechSessions/20251005-DataSatSofia.md

-# Smart Edge: Harnessing AI for Decentralized Intelligence
+# Unleashing the Power of Prompts in Generative AI
 ## Oct 05th 2025 - Data Saturday - Sofia
 ### Abstract
-In an era where data is generated at an unprecedented rate, the ability to process and analyze information at the source is crucial.
-This session will focus on the transformative potential of AI at the edge, where decentralized intelligence can lead to faster, more efficient decision-making.
-We'll cover the technical aspects of deploying AI models on edge devices, the challenges of limited resources, and strategies for overcoming these obstacles.
-Attendees will gain insights into the latest tools and frameworks that make Edge AI accessible and effective.
-Whether you're working in IoT, smart cities, or autonomous systems, this session will provide the knowledge and inspiration to take your AI projects to the next level.
+Explore the critical role of prompts in AI programming and their profound impact on the effectiveness of Generative AI models.
+Learn the techniques and best practices for creating prompts that guide AI models to produce accurate, relevant, and innovative results.
+Join us for an engaging and informative journey into the art of prompt engineering and discover how the right prompts can transform your AI projects.

 <br/>